RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 ![flow](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/blob/master/Nifi/Images/image13.png)

-verview about the steps and the function of each processor:
+Overview about the steps and the function of each processor:

 -   **ListenHTTP**: configured as source for receiving notifications from Orion Context Broker